yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/pruss-uart.rst

 As of Processor SDK v7.1, Linux supports the PRU UART peripheral within the PRU-ICSS, which is based on the industry standard TL16C550.
-The kenrel driver is at drivers/tty/serial/8250/8250_pruss.c.
+The kernel driver is at drivers/tty/serial/8250/8250_pruss.c.

 .. rubric:: Support Devices